How to Redirect URLs on WordPress

 search for “broken” in Site Audit "Issues" tab

-Issue: Pages with temporary redirects
+Issue: Pages with Temporary Redirects

-Temporary redirects aren’t 100% SEO-friendly.
+Temporary redirects aren’t fully SEO-friendly.

-Search engines can index the redirected page, but the page won’t receive any of the page authority from the backlinks pointing to it.
+Search engines may index the redirected page, but the new page won’t receive page authority from the old page’s backlinks.
+Losing these backlinks can negatively affect the page’s ranking and traffic.

 search for “redirect” in Site Audit "Issues" tab